virtualsquare/virtualsquare.github.io/tutorials/vde_vm.md

 ```

 Note: virtualbox is not in the _main_ Debian distribution, it is in the _contribution_.
 The file `/etc/apt/sources.list`
-must be cofnigure to allow the installation of packages from the _contribution_ repository
+must be configure to allow the installation of packages from the _contribution_ repository

 ### configure VirtualBox